mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | "LeafNodeTBS"      | Y | RFC 9420 |
 | "KeyPackageTBS"    | Y | RFC 9420 |
 | "GroupInfoTBS"     | Y | RFC 9420 |
+{: title="MLS Signature Labels Registry" }

 ## MLS Public Key Encryption Labels

 The `EncryptWithLabel` function defined in {{public-key-encryption}} avoids the risk of confusion between ciphertexts produced for different purposes in different contexts.
 Each context is assigned a distinct label that is incorporated into the signature.
-This registry records the labels defined in this document, and allows additional labels to be registered in case extensions add other types of public-key encryption using the same HPKE keys used elsewhere in MLS.
+The "MLS Public Key Encryption Labels" registry records the labels defined in this document and allows additional labels to be registered in case extensions add other types of public key encryption using the same HPKE keys used elsewhere in MLS.

 Template: